sam-a-lee/campy-covid/README.md

 Users can click on visualizations or table rows to highlight all information related to a given cluster, strain, etc. Multiple selections can be made using the appropriate key for your operating system (e.g. hold command and click for Mac).
 Deselection is accomplished by double clicking. *Brushing works best when data are not faceted by region and is currently under development.*

+### Issues to resolve
+1. **Faceting when <=2 regions selected**.
+When two or fewer regions selected, plotly will not facet.
+2. **Brushing**.
+Automatic brushing does not work on faceted plots as shared data must be aggregated.
+Brushing must be added manually.
+Additionally, on data that is not faceted, some visualizations are generated using cluster-based data while others are generated using strain-based data.
+These brushes are not linked and will need to be manually.